 1.1-5 Juror's Duties and Responsibilities

-From now on, you cannot discuss this case with anyone, not even other persons who have been selected as jurors.
-You may only tell your employer and your family that you have been selected as a juror -- nothing more.
+While you are under consideration as a juror in this case, you cannot discuss this case with anyone, not even other persons who have been selected as jurors.
+If you are selected as a juror or an alternate, you may only tell your employer and your family that you have been selected as a juror -- nothing more.

 Participating in a criminal case as a juror is an important duty.
 We will attempt to keep any inconvenience for you to a minimum.

 <Explain briefly the anticipated schedule of the trial.>

 <Excuse the panel.>